u0068/Biospheres-Notes/Biospheres Overview.md

 			- This may be an issue for gpu especially
 ## UI
 - [[Camera]]:
-	- Copy blender / unity / space engineers camera movement.
+	- Space engineers-like 6DOF camera movement.
-		- this took me forever to get right so maybe best to copy? the implementation
-		- yeah, camera code is probably gonna be identical regardless of how the simulation works
 		- WASD for moving through the world
 		- Mouse look
-	- Orbital mode
+		- QE Roll
+	- Blender/unity-like orbital camera option would be nice to have as well
+		- Orbit with mouse look
 		- Panning
-	- Roll
+		- Zoom with mouse wheel
 - Info:
 	- Debug info:
 		- FPS